Who Is Kin Insurance and What Makes Them Different?

 |---|---|---|

 Customers frequently praise Kin's fully digital experience, quick quoting process, and willingness to insure properties that other carriers have declined.
-Their Net Promoter Score of 80 compares very favorably to the industry average of 42.
+Trustpilot reviewers in particular highlight helpful, knowledgeable staff and competitive rates.

-On the negative side, some policyholders report claim denials (particularly for water damage), sudden premium increases, and policy cancellations for property condition issues such as trees in contact with the home.
+On the negative side, some policyholders report claim denials (particularly for roof and water damage), sudden premium increases at renewal, and policy cancellations for property condition issues such as trees in contact with the home.
+Reddit and consumer forums also surface cases of Florida homeowners seeing premiums jump sharply year over year following major hurricane seasons.
 These types of complaints are not unique to Kin but are worth factoring into your decision.

 Financial Strength